Dead Rising (video game): Plot

-Frank ends up meeting and saving several survivors who are either trapped, injured, or held captive by other more psychotic individuals who attack Frank.
+Frank meets and saves several survivors, as well as facing more psychotic individuals.
 Eventually, Frank and Brad are able to rescue Russell, who was captured by the assailant who had previously attacked the two.
-However, in the scuffle of rescuing Russell, Brad is badly injured leading to Frank needing to search for medicine in order to cure Brad's injuries.
-In his search, Frank finds the medicine he needs in a supermarket held by its manager, who is also holding captive a woman he met during the mall's breach.
-After Frank gains the medicine by killing the manager he saves the woman, who strongly rebukes him while also mentioning something named Santa Cabeza.
-It is later revealed by Russell that Santa Cabeza is a Central American town that was linked to a drug trade which distributed drugs that had a zombifying effect.
-Upon locating the woman again, Frank questions her and she reveals herself to be Isabela Keyes and the sister to Frank and Brad's prior assailant Carlito.
-Isabela also promises to set up an interview between Frank and Carlito.
-Isabela ends up going to the meeting alone and, in a fit of rage, is shot by Carlito.
-She is eventually found and escorted by Frank to the security room.
-Isabela reveals that Santa Cabeza was home to a research facility experimented on cattle involving native wasps, which were intended to boost the performance of the cows but instead had a zombifying effect that infected Willamette, causing the U.S. military to quarantine the town and kill anybody that tried to escape.
-She also reveals that she was research assistant for the project and that Russell was the head operator of it.
-Upon finishing her explanation Russell ends up becoming a zombie, attacking Brad's partner before being shot by Frank.
+While rescuing Russell, Brad is injured leading to Frank needing to search for medicine to treat him.
+In his search, Frank finds the medicine he needs in a supermarket held by its manager; who is also keeping a woman captive.
+Frank gains the medicine by killing the manager and saves the woman, who strongly rebukes him while also mentioning something named Santa Cabeza.
+Russell later reveals that Santa Cabeza was a Central American town linked to a drug trade, which distributed drugs that had a zombifying effect.

+When Frank finds the woman, she reveals herself to be Isabela Keyes, the sister to Frank and Brad's prior assailant, Carlito.
+She promises to set up an interview between Frank and Carlito, but going to the meeting alone is shot by a rageful Carlito.
+She is rescued by Frank to the security room, and reveals that Santa Cabeza held a research facility experimenting on cattle involving native wasps.
+These experiments intended to boost the performance of the cows but instead had a zombifying effect that infected Willamette.
+In response, Santa Cabeza was quarantined and massacred by the U.S. military to cover up the incident.
+Isabella was research assistant for the project, while Russell was the head operator of it.
+Upon her explanation, Russell ends up becoming a zombie, attacking Brad's partner before being shot by Frank.